-In addition to courses in political science, students are strongly advised, but not required, to take 12 points in a related social science field.
+In addition to political science courses, students are strongly advised, but not required, to take 12 points in a related social science field.

 For a Major in Economics-Political Science

 Please read Regulations for all Economics Majors, Concentrators, and Interdepartmental Majors in the Economics section of this bulletin.